People Management

 Say your finance manager has been with the organization for over 20 years and actively talks about retiring.
 Who will be the best person to replace them?
 Consider an employee who reports directly to them.

-These people get your company culture and fully understand your products or services.
+These people get you company culture and fully understand your products or services.

 Internal sourcing is not just a strategy to plan for attrition but a powerful tool to cultivate your next generation of leaders.
 This approach fosters a more seamless transition when key people leave the organization, instilling optimism and hope in the future of your company’s leadership.

-How to Set Up an Internal Recruiting Process
+How to Create a Transparent Internal Recruitment Process

 Like all great company initiatives, organization and transparency are key to a successful internal recruiting program.